 Thursday was jammed pack and had unscheduled programming changes which caused confusion.
 The panels were women’s clothing, unsolved mysteries, time travel, gaming, the Star Trek 2020 cruise, Star Trek jobs, the auction and karaoke sign up (simultaneously, which is a horrible idea), and the Shakespeare/Star Trek connection.
 I met a lot of interesting people, and several wanted to vent to me (which was fine).

 Friday was awkward.
 I had a run-in with a celebrity who cut through a long line for the medical ethics panel.
-I didn’t recognize him and simply asked for a wristband.
+I didn’t recognize him and simply asked him to show me his wristband.
 He proceeded to lecture me that he was the star of Enterprise, blah, blah, blah.
-(Note: most of the talent have a handler accompanying them.)
+(Note: other actors had their handlers accompanying them.)
 The “star” said he was looking for his family and was texting on his phone.
 I asked him to move because he was blocking the line (which he did).
 He left after a minute.

 After the panel, 3-4 people thanked me for doing this thankless job.
 I got several pats on the back.
 The sympathies were clearly on my side.
 (Note to the talent: you do not have to be a Star Trek fan to volunteer.)
 I later texted J (my supervisor) about the incident, and she informed someone higher up.
 Hopefully, the star was told not to treat volunteers like crap!

 The remaining panel discussions in the Kelley Theater were boring.
 They focused on comics, fan clubs, and cryptocurrency.
 The last panel sounded interesting (Building a Utopian Future), but the sound was terrible and only 20 people attended.